caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 header_regexp [<name>] <field> <regexp>
 ```

 Like `header`, but supports regular expressions.
 Capture groups can be accessed via placeholder like `{http.regexp.name.capture_group}` where `name` is the name of the regular expression (optional, but recommended) and `capture_group` is either the name or number of the capture group in the expression.
+Capture group `0` is the full regexp match, `1` is the first capture group, `2` is the second capture group, and so on.

 ### host